wangxu94/My-AutoHotKey-Scripts/README.md

 # My-AutoHotKey-Scripts
-My AutoHotKey Scripts

 AutoHotKey scripts for my personal use

-"Current" directory contains scripts in current use
+"Current" directory contains the latest scripts in current use
 ## MyHotKeys.ahk